Middle Eastern Grilled Chicken

 How to make this Middle Eastern Grilled Chicken

 It is quite simple and quick to make too.
-All you have to do is cut your chicken into even fillets, pound into even thickness, toss a few ingredients to make the marinade, add the chicken to it and cook.
+All you have to do is cut your chicken into even fillets, pound it into even thicknesses, toss a few ingredients to make the marinade, add the chicken, and cook.
+Traditionally, the chicken is typically cubed and skewered then grilled.
+However, I find this faster and more convenient.
 In the marinade, you have plenty of aromatics that really make this chicken unlike any other.
 The Middle Eastern flavors of Aleppo pepper, sumac, and seven spice set it apart.
 The addition of yogurt and vinegar helps tenderize the chicken as well creating such a moist bite.

 Many people shy away from cooking skinless boneless chicken especially chicken breast as it tends to run dry.
 This is not the case here!
 If marinated and cooked properly, you will have succulent and flavorful chicken breast.
 However, you can always use dark meat like boneless skinless chicken thighs if that is your preference and it will be just as delicious.
 Although the recipe mentions the chicken is grilled; I often cook it on the griddle at home and it is just as delicious.
 Depending on the season and where you live in the world; it isn’t always practical to grill so rest assured these are just as good cooked on a hot pan.